arnfred/covid-19/README.md

 * 2020-03-25: I start notice a drop in confirmed cases that my brain is keen to associate with the lockdown, but with only two datapoints,  I think it's better to wait a bit and see if it continues for another couple of days before getting too optimistic.
 * 2020-03-30: The confirmed case rate in Italy has stayed stable since the lock-down, a pattern that was also seen in Wuhan.
 In China it took around 2 weeks before the number of daily confirmed cases had halved after the lockdown had set in.
 * 2020-04-04: It's looking like the Italian daily cases are have been going down unsteadily for the last week and the death rate is showing signs of doing the same.
 Based on China and Italy, I'm suspecting that the time between infection and death is more like 14 (the conclusion in one paper based on data from China) than 8 (the conclusion in another paper based on early data from Italy).
+* 2020-04-12: Reported deaths in Italy keep showing a steady decline from the point of impact of the country-wide lock-down.
+It looks like it has taken around two weeks to decrease by 1/3rd.
+I wonder if this pattern holds true for other countries.

 ## Spain